This guide explains how to audit your inventory and reconcile inventory variances. It is intended for advanced users.

 For inventoried items, the LIC record should be configured with a Cost Account from a "5-" or "6-" series account, while the Inventory Account should have a "1-" series asset account.
 This helps ensure that the GL properly reflects inventory values.
 Mis-configuring an LIC will result in reconciliation errors.

-Suppose that a line item code record for one of aACME Education's textbooks had the Inventory Account mistakenly set to the "5001" Cost of Sales account:
+Suppose that an LIC for one of aACME Education's textbooks had the Inventory Account mistakenly set to the "5001" Cost of Sales account:

 When a purchase is entered for this item, the Cost account is debited instead of an inventory account.
 This results in no increase in the GL's inventory value: